AstrobioMike/AstrobioMike.github.io/unix/six-glorious-commands.md

 awk ' $5 > 95 && $2 > 1000 ' blast_output.tsv
 ```

 We can also perform calculations on-the-fly to filter columns with **`awk`**.
-BLAST is a "local" aligner, which means we can have just a small portion of our input sequence align to something with a very high percent identity, but taken as a whole the entire sequences may be very different.
+BLAST is a "local" aligner, which means we can have just a small portion of our input sequence align to something with a very high percent identity, but taken as a whole the sequences may be very different.
 The second row from the last command shows an example of this:

 <pre>query   qlen    subject slen    pident  al_length
 Te_4133 1470    3R_1087 8642    100.0   200</pre>